Official Election Rules

 The following are the official rules, according to the APGFCU Bylaws, for nomination of officials for the election to the Board of Directors.
 Any further nominations from the membership must be made according to the rules and deadline dates below.

-- At least 120 days prior to the Election, the Chairman of the Board shall appoint a Nominating Committee of not fewer than three members.
+- At least 120 days prior to the Election, the Chairman of the Board shall appoint a Governance Committee of not fewer than three members.

-- The Nominating Committee shall nominate at least one member for each vacancy, including an unexpired term vacancy for which elections are being held, plus at least one more candidate.
+- The Governance Committee shall nominate at least one member for each vacancy, including an unexpired term vacancy for which elections are being held, plus at least one more candidate.

 - To be effective, such nominations shall be accompanied by a certification from the nominee or nominees stating that they are agreeable to nomination and will serve if elected to office.

 - Each nominee by petition shall submit a brief statement of qualifications and biographical data with the petition.

 - To be valid, all signatures must be accompanied by a printed last name.